 The office of Executive Secretary is a paid, appointed position that serves at the will of the Board.
-The Executive Secretary provides a repository for Association records and assists in maintaining membership databases, arranging logistics for Board meetings, and other similar duties.
+The Executive Secretary's purpose is to support the Association through assisting with implementation of Board approved strategic goals and policies as well as performing administrative functions as outlined below.
 The Executive Secretary is paid by ANREP funds for services as agreed.
 The President, President -Elect and Past President performs an annual review of the duties and responsibilities as well as performance by the Executive Secretary.